tarleb/jats-con-2022/paper.md

 into structured documents.

 # Introduction

+The Journal of Open Source Software, created in May 2016, has the dual goals of "improving the quality of the software submitted and providing a mechanism for research software developers to receive credit".[@smith2018]

 Pellentesque dapibus suscipit ligula.
 Donec posuere augue in quam.
 Etiam vel tortor sodales tellus ultricies commodo.
 Suspendisse